MattyOL/Fresh/TESTING.md

 ## tests.py
-I done some test's in the test.py file using the terminal to get results using the
+I done some test's in the test.py in( home app / products app / profiles app test.py file) using the terminal to get results using the
 * python3 manage.py test / command